-• An exemption is awarded without credit and a student receiving an exemption from a particular course is normally required to complete a different course to satisfy the credit requirements of the particular programme of study.
-This may occur for candidates who have completed special programmes of study such as Caribbean Advanced Proficiency Examination-CAPE, or GCE Advanced Levels-or professional programmes.
+- Advanced standing- is available through the transfer of credits.
+This occurs when applicants have prior tertiary education as certified by the submission of an official transcript(s) which is evaluated as per established institutional standards.
+Students may earn Advanced Standing if they have already successfully completed an equivalent course at UCC or another accredited tertiary institution. - Exemption is awarded without credit and a student receiving an exemption from a particular course is normally required to complete a different course to satisfy the credit requirements of the particular programme of study.
+This may occur for candidates who have completed special programmes of study such as relevant courses in Caribbean Advanced Proficiency Examination-CAPE, or GCE Advanced Levels-or professional programmes.